-We have to take our times to explore succinctly to have come up with these 14 ads which are fascinating, inspiring and prettily doing really well with their Facebook advertising.
+We have to take our time to explore succinctly to come up with these 14 ads which are fascinating, inspiring and prettily doing really well with their Facebook advertising.

 Even if you’ve already been using Facebook ads for some time, make sure to check out our list for some inspiration on your next ad buy.

 Therefore, if you are willing to have an amazing and inspiring Facebook ad, you need to consider two basic options.
-Is either you go with the existing crowd (existence ads of others) or create a unique concept and be ready to take full responsibility for the outcome.
+Either you go with the existing crowd (existence ads of others) or create a unique concept and be ready to take full responsibility for the outcome.

 But the biggest question is, can we make use of the already crowded Facebook ads or allow room for a new concept and take responsibility?

-It is in situations like this that Bruce Lee once said: Absorb what is useful and reject what is useless and aim what is specifically yours.
-This explains why you can become good at Facebook Ad not just by reading books, running Facebook Ads but basically by watching and modelling people and companies.
+It is in situations like this that Bruce Lee once said: Absorb what is useful and reject what is useless and aim for what is specifically yours.
+This explains why you can become good at Facebook Ads not just by reading books, and running Facebook Ads but basically by watching and modelling people and companies.

-Becoming perfect at Facebook Ad, you need to pick out useful ideas, and ignoring the useless ones while adding spices to the selected ones.
+To become perfect at Facebook Ads, you need to pick out useful ideas and ignore the useless ones while adding spices to the selected ones.

-…example a usability tools study showed that using highly contrasting landing page call to actions resulted in an 80% higher click-through rate, compared to low contrast.
+…example a usability tools study showed that using a highly contrasting landing page call to action resulted in an 80% higher click-through rate, compared to low contrast.

 - Include a link